isbaek/mlb-app/README.md

-# MLB Game Schedule Viewer
+# MLB Game Schedule and Score Viewer
 This is an application that shows the MLB matches and finished scores for a given day.
 Click for [Demo](http://g.recordit.co/ZY6tdssJJ0.gif)

 ## Checklist: Requirements